Not only did the ICE guy, John Morton, say, nah, nah, nah, we're not going to take referrals from Arizona.

 And if you did have respect for the greatness and the traditions and the institutions of this country and some of this was going on, you'd have a little guilty conscience about it.

-It's just the opposite.
+But no, it's just the opposite.

 They seem happy.

-They seem To enjoy all of this.
+They seem to enjoy all of this.

 They seem to actually enjoy every day getting up and causing more of this.

-Janet Napolitano, when she was governor of Arizona, might, I remind you, ladies and gentlemen, begged Washington to send National Guard troops to protect the Arizona border.
+Janet Napolitano, when she was governor of Arizona, might I remind you, ladies and gentlemen, begged Washington to send National Guard troops to protect the Arizona border.

-Now that she's part of the regime.
+Now that she's part of the regime, well, you know, I wouldn't sign that bill, Senator McCain.

-Senator McCain, you know where I wouldn't sign that.
+You know where I wouldn't sign that.

 Why not?

-We don't have to accept referrals from Arizona and Big Sis says the same thing.
+And Big Sis says the same thing.

-Barack Obama with his throat neck is boot on the throat of America.
+Barack Obama with his throat, neck, his boot on the throat of America, on the throat of the country, smiling.

 Because that's precisely what's happening.

-Now listen to this.
+Now, listen to this.

-Cybercast News Service from Thursday, Senator Dick Durbin, Illinois said the efforts to secure the United States Mexico border is like trying to guarantee that no narcotics and no guns are going to pass illegally along I-95.
+Cybercast News Service from Thursday, Senator Dick Durbin, Illinois, said the efforts to secure the United States-Mexico border is like trying to guarantee that no narcotics and no guns are going to pass illegally along I-95.

 Major highway up and down the Atlantic seaboard.

-Durbin said the Mexico U.S. border is almost 2,000 miles long.
+Durbin said the Mexico-U.S. border is almost 2,000 miles long.

 It's the most frequently crossed international border in the world.

-Senator Durbin, the difference is that people are trying to find the illegal guns and the illegal narcotics, and the people bringing them across.
+Senator Durbin, the difference is that people are trying to find the illegal guns and the illegal narcotics and the people bringing them across.

-That's the difference, of course.
+That's the difference.

-We can't we can't stop all murders, we can't stop all bank robberies.
+We can't stop all bank robberies.

 But we try.

-We try to deter it from we're not even trying to deter this, Senator.
+We're not even trying to deter this, Senator.

 What a silly analogy.

-What a silly insulting analogy.
+What a silly, insulting analogy.

 Let's go back.